JOHNNIAC

-The JOHNNIAC was an early computer built in 1953 by the RAND Corporation (not Remington Rand, maker of the contemporaneous UNIVAC I computer) and based on the von Neumann architecture that had been pioneered on the IAS machine.
+The JOHNNIAC is an early computer built in 1953 by the RAND Corporation (not Remington Rand, maker of the contemporaneous UNIVAC I computer) and based on the von Neumann architecture that had been pioneered on the IAS machine.
 It was named in honor of von Neumann, short for John von Neumann Numerical Integrator and Automatic Computer.

-After being rescued from the scrap heap twice, the machine is currently at the Computer History Museum in Mountain View, California.
+After being decommissioned in 1966, the machine was taken to the Los Angeles County Museum, which then left it in their parking lot to be picked up as garbage in 1989.
+It was rescued again and taken to The Computer Museum in Boston.
+It is currently at the Computer History Museum in Mountain View, California.

-Like the IAS machine, JOHNNIAC used 40-bit words, and included 1024 words of Selectron tube main memory, each holding 256 bits of data.
+Like the IAS machine, JOHNNIAC used 40-bit words.
+It used Selectron tube main memory at first; each tube held 256 bits of data.
+It was initially designed to use 80 tubes (512 words) of main memory, but ended up coming into service with only 40 tubes (256 words) of memory.
 Two instructions were stored in every word in 20-bit subwords consisting of an 8-bit instruction and a 12-bit address, the instructions being operated in series with the left subword running first.
 The initial machine had 83 instructions.
 A single register, named A, supplied an accumulator and the machine also featured a register named Q, for quotient.
 There was only one test condition, whether or not the high bit of the A register was set.
 There were no index registers, and as addresses were stored in the instructions, loops had to be implemented by modifying the instructions as the program ran.
-Since the machine had 12 bits of address space but only 10 bits of addressable memory, two of the address bits were unused and were sometimes used for data storage by interleaving data through the instructions.
+Since the machine had 12 bits of address space but only 8 bits of addressable memory, some of the address bits were unused and were sometimes used for data storage by interleaving data through the instructions.